JimDesu/basis-lang/spec.md

 ### F.13 Dictionary Selection at Installation Sites

-At every **installation site** &mdash; a `.fail` site, a Case B class-typed value construction or boxing, a witness-bearing type's constructor call (&sect;9.22, &sect;7.11), or a statement writing a class-referential field (&sect;9.4's dynamic edge) &mdash; the governing dictionary is selected at *compile time* from that site's resolution context, per the precedence chain of &sect;9.15 (per-site name, innermost `.using`, unique-visible, canonical default).
+At every **installation site** &mdash; a `.fail` site, a Case B concept-typed value construction or boxing, a witness-bearing type's constructor call (&sect;9.22, &sect;7.11), or a statement writing a concept-referential field (&sect;9.4's dynamic edge) &mdash; the governing dictionary is selected at *compile time* from that site's resolution context, per the precedence chain of &sect;9.15 (per-site name, innermost `.using`, unique-visible, canonical default).
 For the `.fail` case specifically:

 1. The typechecker has the concrete payload type `T` (from the expression supplied at `.fail`).
-2. The typechecker has the message's payload class `C` (from the message declaration's `[PayloadType]` clause).
+2. The typechecker has the message's payload concept `C` (from the message declaration's `[PayloadType]` clause).
 3. The typechecker resolves the pair `(T, C)` per &sect;9.15 and selects the resulting witness's dictionary.
 4. The dictionary pointer is emitted as the third word of the failure slot at the `.fail` site.

-The same selection discipline applies uniformly at the other installation-site kinds, with the selected dictionary landing in the Case B slot's third word, the witness-bearing value's implementation word, or the class-referential field's carried-dictionary word respectively &mdash; always committed together with the value it governs.
+The same selection discipline applies uniformly at the other installation-site kinds, with the selected dictionary landing in the Case B slot's third word, the witness-bearing value's implementation word, or the concept-referential field's carried-dictionary word respectively &mdash; always committed together with the value it governs.
 No runtime dictionary construction or selection is ever required.
-The covariance rule for payload classes (&sect;9.17) ensures that even when a failure travels up a hierarchy of messages with related payload classes, the dictionary selected at `.fail` time supports the broader-class operations through standard class-system subsumption (the dictionary's dictionary contains all parent-class methods).
+The covariance rule for payload concepts (&sect;9.17) ensures that even when a failure travels up a hierarchy of messages with related payload concepts, the dictionary selected at `.fail` time supports the broader-concept operations through standard concept-system subsumption (the dictionary's dictionary contains all parent-concept methods).

 ### F.14 Operational Summary

-Basis's operational semantics is small: 11 reduction rules, four slot structures (failure, variant, class-typed Case B, frame's failure slot), one lifecycle table (frame entry/exit and retirement).
+Basis's operational semantics is small: 11 reduction rules, four slot structures (failure, variant, concept-typed Case B, frame's failure slot), one lifecycle table (frame entry/exit and retirement).
 The model is conservative &mdash; no implicit dispatch, no dynamic stack-unwinding, no garbage-collection daemons.
 Every reduction step is locally determined by the current verb, the failure register, and the lexical state; the one effect emitted without an explicit verb is a resource obligation's discharge at lifetime end (&sect;10), resolved at compile time into the enclosing scope's exit code &mdash; the frame's, or an inner `.scope`'s (&sect;3.17).

 ---